s-fuerst/Vahana.jl/docs/src/predator.md

 struct Eat end
 ````

-## Params
+# Params and Globals

-We follow the parameter structure from the PPHPC model, but use the
+We follow the parameter structure from the PPHPC model, but use
-same parameters for Prey and Predator for the example run.
+(besides the initial population) the same parameters for Prey and Predator
+for the example run.

 ````@example predator
-Base.@kwdef struct SpeciesParams
+Base.@kwdef mutable struct SpeciesParams
+    init_population::Int64 = 500
     gain_from_food::Int64 = 5
     loss_per_turn::Int64 = 1
     repro_thres::Int64 = 5